spinnaker/spinnaker/docs/commands.md

 This can only be set when --namespaces is empty or not set.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
+ * `--service-account`: When true, Spinnaker attempt to authenticate against Kubernetes using a Kubernetes service account.
+This only works when Halyard & Spinnaker are deployed in Kubernetes.
+Read more about service accounts here: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/.

 ---